 - Location: Indiana

-DMV Point System in IndianaCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in IndianaCompare Car Insurance Rates in 3 Steps

-The state assigns points for driving infractions in two-point increments up to eight.
+The state assigns points for driving infractions.
 The more serious the offense, the more points that are given.
-Points stay on your license for two years from the date of conviction.
-Below are some common violations, and their corresponding points:
+Below are some common violations that will earn you points:

 Your license will be suspended if you don't attend the school or pay the class fee within the time permitted.
 You will be notified by mail if you have to attend a class.
 However, if you've recently moved, it's up to you to notify the Bureau of Motor Vehicles (BMV) of the change.